 Prosperity (18/20): If Nixon was the last liberal president (until Obama), then Carter was the first conservative president (since Coolidge).
 This despite the fact that Nixon has the conservative image, and Carter the liberal one.
 In fact, Carter was a monetary tight-ass in a climate of concern.
 He promoted individuals taking responsibility for themselves, pushed for reducing the federal deficit, advocated the deregulation of industries, and believed that welfare was bad for the family and work ethic.
 Ford left him a rather stagnate economy; Carter’s conservative policies led to the prosperity of the Reagan years (not Reagan’s policies, on which see below), and they would set the precedent for later tight-money policies that led to prosperity in the Clinton years.
 Carter’s principled stand as a budget-hawk (his priority was lowering inflation, not reducing unemployment) would cost him the support of many Democrats, which is why he didn’t get reelected.
 In this sense he was a lot like the tenth U.S. president John Tyler, a Whig who stood courageously alone against his fellow Whigs and lost support.
 Carter also created the Department of Education, for which Eland downgrades him (for governmental expansion and intrusion), but which I strongly endorse and thus award Carter 3 extra prosperity points for a total of 18.

-Liberty (14/20): Carter was near perfect on liberty issues and by rights deserves a score of 20.
-He supported the Equal Rights Amendment, which aimed to ensure that women were treated equally in society.
+Liberty (14/20): For the most part Carter has a good liberty record.
+He supported the Equal Rights Amendment, which aimed to ensure that women were treated equally in society (though the amendment failed).
+He pardoned protesters who avoided the draft.
 He avoided the tendency of post World War II presidents to support communist-hating dictatorships that committed human rights violations.
 But sometimes Carter’s criticisms of other nations did harm.
 For example, his blasting of South Africa’s racist policies caused its white supremacists to persecute blacks even more, and their fury at Carter is precisely what caused the election of Prime Minister John Vorster, who believed in apartheid.
 If Carter showed military and economic restraint, he didn’t always show restraint as a spokesman.
-For the most part, however, he has a good liberty record.

 Peace (2/20): Eland’s chapter on Reagan should be required reading for those who treat him like a demigod.
 He was a terrible president.
 His anti-Soviet policies and massive defense buildup reversed Nixon’s friendly detente policy with the Soviets, and raised the specter of nuclear war.
 For all his swaggering anticommunist rhetoric, Reagan didn’t even win the Cold War.
 The Soviet empire collapsed because of its poor economic performance and over-extending itself in other countries.
 And as the Soviets were in decline, Reagan launched needless and harmful missions elsewhere.
 He sent forces to Lebanon.
 He invaded Grenada.
 He attacked Libya.
 All without congressional approval as required by the Constitution.
 In Lebanon, he actually cut and ran after Shi’ite jihadists killed hundreds of American troops (Osama Bin Laden would remember the way western leaders, even macho-men like Reagan, tend to beat a hasty retreat.)
 He then went to Grenada in a silly “rescue” of medical students from a supposed Cuban takeover; in fact there was no viable threat in that region at all.
 Then he picked the fight with Gaddafi in Libya, creating a new enemy for no good reason.
 Gaddafi was a tyrant, to be sure, but not nearly as bad as the Islamic jihadists whom Reagan zealously supported so that they would fight the Soviets in Afghanistan.
 Out of that manipulative mess would step a very pissed-off Osama Bin Laden.
 In sum, Reagan was an incompetent, leftist-hating, war-hungry failure.
 And he was the first of a new dynasty of Republicans that began a long slide to where the GOP is today: in shambles.